sthlmj/devnotes/README.md

 CM is a human log/version control system.
 With goals to improve software development in a most effective way as possible.
 Like researcher in the laboratory that does experiments, a scientist must know what combinations of ingredients and recipes they already have tested so that they are not re-developing already tested combination.
 CM produces reports to the project for project progress.

-1. Identification - identifierar ändringar i utveckling.
+1. Identification - identifierar ändringar som händer utvecklingnivån/kodnivån.
-2. Control - kontrollera ändringar.
+2. Control - kontrollera ändringar i kodnivån.
 3. Implement - implementera ändringar.
-Måste köra ändringar i x antal gånger.
+Testköra ändringar ett antal gånger.
 4. Kontrollera resultat ändring.
 Se till att projekt vet vad dom gör.
-Track decelopers.
+Håll koll på vad utvecklarna har gjort.
-5. Report results.
+5. Report results and lessons learned.
 6. If possible to do, make audit.

 ## Keytool, OpenSSL, Root Certificates, Trusted Certificate Authorities (CA), Intermediate Certificates, Root Program 🔐